Evernote/evernote-sdk-java/README.md

 The SDK also contains two samples.
 The code in sample/oauth demonstrates the basic use of the SDK.
 The code in sample/client also demonstrates the basic use of API, but uses developer tokens instead of OAuth for authentication.

+JavaDocs for the SDK are available at http://dev.evernote.com/documentation/reference/javadoc/.

 Changes in version 1.23
 -----------------------
 We have completely reorganized the SDK as part of the release of API version 1.23.
 If you were using a previous version of the SDK, you will need to make a few changes to your project as part of moving to version 1.23.